neondatabase/website/content/docs/reference/glossary.md

 ### PostgreSQL user

-Two PostgreSQL users are created with each Neon project.
+Two PostgreSQL database users are created with each Neon project.
 The first is named for the registered Neon account and can be used to access the Neon project from a client.
 This user’s credentials can be managed and used for password-based `psql` authentication.
 The second user is the `web-access` system user, which is used by the SQL Editor and Neon’s (/docs/reference/glossary/#quick-auth) feature.
 The `web-access` user is system managed.
 It cannot be modified, removed, or used in other authentication scenarios.

 Additional PostgreSQL users can be created in the Neon Console.

+In PostgreSQL, a role with the `LOGIN` attribute is considered the same as a _database user_.
+For additional information, refer to [Database roles](https://www.postgresql.org/docs/14/user-manag.html) and [Role Attributes](https://www.postgresql.org/docs/14/role-attributes.html), in the PostgreSQL documentation.

 ### Project